CloudBoost/developers/en/datastorage/relations.md

 ###With List

-If you're choosing a <span class="tut-snippet">List</span> option, then you would basically create a column with <span class="tut-snippet">List</span> DataType adn select the table you want to connect to.
+If you're choosing a <span class="tut-snippet">List</span> option, then you would basically create a column with <span class="tut-snippet">List</span> DataType and select the table you want to connect to.
 Think of List as Array of Related Objects.

 In this example, we're connecting Student and Courses tables.
 You basically create a new column called Students in Course Table and have a column which if of <span class="tut-snippet">List</span> type.